5 Tips to Stay Productive while Working from Home

 2. Make to-do lists

 I can’t tell you how helpful these have been for me.
 Every night, before I wrap up work for the day, I’ll create a list of the top three things I’d like to accomplish the next day.
 This helps me kick start the following work day and less time is wasted figuring out what needs to be accomplished and when.
-I can’t say which to-do list application is best, they all have their strengths, but my favorite are Trello, Wunderlist, and Sticky Notes (I use them all).
+I can’t say which to-do list application is best, they all have their strengths, but my favorite are Trello, Asana and Sticky Notes (I use them all).

 3. Get out often, exercise!